 3.4.1.
 Permission to Act

-The training was experienced as providing the participants with the legitimacy to ask questions and discuss issues related to mistreatment — legitimate and illegitimate workplace behaviors (R.D.) — and how to deal with them.
-This was in contrast to the past, in which misbehavior was usually normalized, not discussed, and not confronted: I, too, was hesitant to stand up and speak, but having a name for mistreatment, knowing that there is something behind it, I know I will now act if needed (T.C.); If it happened to me now, I would act, for sure.
-I would not let it slide, or think it is part of organizational life (O.B.).
+The training was experienced as providing the participants with the legitimacy to ask questions and discuss issues related to mistreatment — legitimate and illegitimate workplace behaviors (P2) — and how to deal with them.
+This was in contrast to the past, in which misbehavior was usually normalized, not discussed, and not confronted: I, too, was hesitant to stand up and speak, but having a name for mistreatment, knowing that there is something behind it, I know I will now act if needed (P11); If it happened to me now, I would act, for sure.
+I would not let it slide, or think it is part of organizational life (P12).

-The decision to bring the training to the organization and to pilot it in the unit provided the basis for the permission to ask, discuss, and act, as it was perceived as a testament of a general organizational commitment to preventing mistreatment and as a corporate act of care for employees’ safety and well-being.
+Beyond the training content itself, The decision to bring the training to the organization and to pilot it in the unit provided the basis for the permission to ask, discuss, and act, as it was perceived as a testament of a general organizational commitment to preventing mistreatment and as a corporate act of care for employees’ safety and well-being.
 In the participants’ words: It feels good that the organization thought about it, took the initiative.
-Makes me feel safe, that they care about us (G.V.); I now know that such cases will not meet deaf ears.
-Such cases will be heard (A.V.); I think it is essential to know that if employees feel that something is wrong, they will have someone to turn to … so that things are not swept under the carpet.
+Makes me feel safe, that they care about us (P15); I now know that such cases will not meet deaf ears.
+Such cases will be heard (P14); I think it is essential to know that if employees feel that something is wrong, they will have someone to turn to … so that things are not swept under the carpet.
 If you have a problem, you can lay it on the table, and we will try to help you.
-I think we feel that now (D.M.).
+I think we feel that now (P3).

-These feelings were enhanced by the participants’ perception of the training as novel and pioneering, leading the way to others, which created feelings of pride in their department and themselves, as well as a sense of partnership: Our department took a bold move in which we became involved in a ground-breaking training program (H.S.); It’s a huge thing that we were involved in this, to create a wake-up call and put this important topic at the center of discussion (M.S.); It is like a wheel which we are the first to push and give it the power to keep rolling.
-The more other organizations will join, the more it will make a lasting change (A.B.).
+These feelings were enhanced by the participants’ perception of the training as novel and pioneering, leading the way to others, which created feelings of pride in their department and themselves, as well as a sense of partnership: Our department took a bold move in which we became involved in a ground-breaking training program (P16); It’s a huge thing that we were involved in this, to create a wake-up call and put this important topic at the center of discussion (P6); It is like a wheel which we are the first to push and give it the power to keep rolling.
+The more other organizations will join, the more it will make a lasting change (P14).

-Furthermore, and not unrelatedly, the permission to act was based on management involvement in the training, both in its design prior to the training and in the participation of middle managers in the training itself: Throughout this process, superiors took part as coordinators, so the management team was exposed to the training to the same extent that the employees were (K.K.).
+Furthermore, and not unrelatedly, the permission to act was based on management involvement in the training, both in its design prior to the training and in the participation of middle managers in the training itself: Throughout this process, superiors took part as coordinators, so the management team was exposed to the training to the same extent that the employees were (P7).

 3.4.2.
 Knowing How to Act